nurda0405/Barbershop/README.md

 Every time user interacts with the bot the information is updated by calling **Google Spreadsheet API**.

-Now, the bot is being used by **60** clients of the barber monthly.

 **Screenshots from the bot:**